Natural History Museum of Utah

 Museum Members: FREE

-University of Utah Students, Faculty and Staff with Valid ID: FREE
+University of Utah Students, Faculty & Staff with Valid ID: FREE

 The Museum consulted Utah's Indian community to best depict Native American art and culture of this area's indigenous people.